-Generation Rwanda has changed its name from Orphans of Rwanda.
-We are still dedicated to helping orphans and other socially vulnerable young people in Rwanda pursue a university education and ultimately become leaders in driving economic development and social reconciliation.
-We currently support 160 students who are united by a desire to create meaningful change in Rwanda’s economy and society.
+Generation Rwanda, formerly known as Orphans of Rwanda, is dedicated to helping orphans and other socially vulnerable young people in Rwanda pursue a university education and ultimately become leaders in driving economic development and social reconciliation.
+We currently support students who are united by a desire to create meaningful change in Rwanda’s economy and society.

-Of the 160 students in our program, 66 percent, or 105, have lost both their parents and 48, or 30 percent, have lost their mother or father.
+Of the students in our program, more than half have lost either both or one of their parents.
 All of the students we support have overcome adversity and are driven to pursue their highest ambitions.
 During a student meeting in Kigali, one of our students said, “I have a dream that may sound more like a joke than a dream, but its craziness is matched by the depth with which I hold this dream in my heart.
 My goal is to be the best IT professional in Rwanda.”
 Given the historical exclusion of vulnerable Rwandans from attending university, such a statement would have once been outlandish; today, it is a concrete possibility.

 Generation Rwanda is classified as a 501(c)(3) organization.
 Click below to view our most recent independent audit and IRS Form 990.

 Donate Now to Generation Rwanda